agourlay/zbb/README.md

 ## Prior art

-- *Lots* of projects have followed the exact same strategy to by-pass the need for an API key.
+- *Lots* of projects have followed the same strategy to by-pass the need for an API key.
 - `zbb` pretends by no mean to do something new nor original.

 ## Usage